-Growing up, I always wanted to work closely with people and be a witness to their growth and triumphs.
+Growing up, I always wanted to work closely with people and witness their growth and triumphs.
 At the same time, I was drawn to many forms of creativity.
 When I learned that there was a profession called art therapy, I knew I had found my calling.
+I’m credentialed in both talk therapy and art therapy, and work with you to find the best configuration to help you reach your goals.

-Now, I’ve worked in dozens of settings with thousands of people, and have even become a professor in my field.
+I’ve worked in dozens of settings with thousands of people, and have even become a professor in my field, teaching young therapists to step up and do the same.

 What does that mean for you?